Dexaperazon powder for injection

 18 YEARS OLD AND ABOVE

-Daily dosage recommendations for CEFRATAM in adults are 2-4 g.
+Daily dosage recommendations for DEXAPERAZON in adults are 2-4 g.

 Doses should be administered every 12 hours in equally divided doses.

-In severe or refractory infections, the daily dosage of CEFRATAM may be increased up to 8 g with the ratio 1:1 (i.e., 4g cefoperazone activity).
+In severe or refractory infections, the daily dosage of DEXAPERAZON may be increased up to 8 g with the ratio 1:1 (i.e., 4 g cefoperazone activity).
 Patients who receive the 1:1 ratio may require additional cefoperazone administered separately.
 Doses should be administered every 12 hours in equally divided doses.

 Dose modification may be necessary in cases of severe biliary obstruction, severe hepatic disease or in cases of renal dysfunction coexistent with either of those conditions.
 In patients with hepatic dysfunction and concomitant renal impairment, cefoperazone serum concentrations should be monitored and dosage adjusted as necessary.
 In these cases dosage should not exceed 2 g/day of cefoperazone.

-Dosage regimens of CEFRATAM should be adjusted in patients with marked decrease in renal function (creatinine clearance of less than 30 ml/min) to compensate for the reduced clearance of sulbactam.
-Dosage adjusment for CEFRATAM as follows:
+Dosage regimens of DEXAPERAZON should be adjusted in patients with marked decrease in renal function (creatinine clearance of less than 30 ml/min) to compensate for the reduced clearance of sulbactam.
+Dosage adjusment for DEXAPERAZON as follows:

-- Patients with creatinine clearances less than 15 ml/min should receive a maximum of 500 mg of sulbactam every 12 hours (maximum daily dosage of 1 g sulbactam).
+– Patients with creatinine clearances less than 15 ml/minute should receive a maximum of 500 mg of sulbactam every 12 hours (maximum daily dosage of 1 g sulbactam)

-- Patients with creatinine clearances between 15 and 30 ml/min should receive a maximum of 1 g of sulbactam administered every 12 hours (maximum daily dosage of 2 g sulbactam)
+– Patients with creatinine clearances between 15 and 30 ml/minute should receive a maximum of 1 g of sulbactam administered every 12 hours (maximum daily dosage of 2 g sulbactam)

 In severe infections, it may be necessary to administer additional cefoperazone.
 The pharmacokinetic profile of sulbactam is significantly altered by hemodialysis.
 The serum half-life of cefoperazone is reduced slightly during hemodialysis.
 Thus, dosing should be scheduled to follow a dialysis period.